Artista Academy

 Artista Academy is a Philippine television reality competition show broadcast by TV5.
 Hosted by Cesar Montano and Marvin Agustin, it aired from July 30 to October 27, 2012, replacing Runaway and Super Sine Prime and was replaced by The Amazing Race Philippines.
 The show aims to find new talented actors and actresses, with worth of prizes and an artist management contract at stake.
 The show had its one-time Grand Audition at the Smart Araneta Coliseum on June 19, 2012, for all aspirants between 16 and 22 years old.

 Each of the 16 aspirants will undergo training at the AATA as special scholars.
 Noted experts from the Philippine entertainment industry and veteran artists will tutor the candidates.

+A revival of the series has been announced in a trade event for 2026.